 - Saves the indigenous culture of the people due to tourist interest in them.

 - Culture exchanges stimulate broadening horizons.

-- Breakdown in traditional family values which creates a materialistic society.
+- The breakdown of traditional family values creates a materialistic society.

 - Social pathology, including an increase in prostitution, drug use and petty crime.

-- Mass tourism may create hatred from host population
+- Mass tourism may lead to resentment from the host population

 - Westernization of culture may lead to the depletion of the cultural heritage of the local people.